nojronatron/nojronatron.github.io/class-04.md

 ### Positioning Elements

-The BOX concept defines how elements act, and where elements get placed, within a web page.
+- The BOX concept defines how elements act, and where elements get placed, within a web page.
-Boxes can be block-level or in-line.
+- Boxes can be block-level or in-line.
-Block-level elements start on a new line.
+- Block-level elements start on a new line.
-Inline elements flow inbetween surrounding text.
+- Inline elements flow inbetween surrounding text.
-Nested elements are refered to, contextually, as parent and child(ren), where the parent is the containing element.
+- Nested elements are refered to, contextually, as parent and child(ren), where the parent is the containing element.

-Controlling the position of elements can be achieve with:
+Controlling the position of elements can be achieve through the following:

 - Normal flow: basicallyl top-to-bottom, vertically stacked elements.
 - Relative Positining: Assign a position based on another point on the page.